-- The Internal Model incorporates non-parallel shocks to the curve instead of only two parallel shocks used in the Standard Formula. - The Internal Model allows for shocking negative interest rates, whereas the Standard Formula does not - In the Internal Model, firstly a shock is applied to the interest rates before extrapolating to the Ultimate Forward rate.
-Under the Standard Formula this occurs exactly the other way around where the interest rates are first extrapolated to the Ultimate Forward rate before a shock is applied
+- The Internal Model uses relative shocks to the actual interest rate curves, while the Standard Formula applies absolute shocks based on the interest rate curves at the time of calibration. - The Internal Model allows for shocking negative interest rates, whereas the Standard Formula does not. - NN PIM includes the interest sensitivity of the Risk Margin. - In the Internal Model, first, the skock is applied o the interest rates and then the resulting rates are extrapolated to the Ultimate Forward Rate (UFR).
+In the Standard Formula the interest rates are first extrapolated to the UFR and afterwards the shock is applied.